Island School: CELEBRATING 50 YEARS

 How long will the film be?

-Each segment will be up to one hour, and released individually as Digital Downloads (in 4K Ultra-HD).
+Each segment will be about one hour, and released individually as Digital Downloads (in 4K Ultra-HD).
 All five segments will be released as a DVD/Blu-ray (HD) in a few months.
 Sales of the film will help cover the costs of post-production.
 Editing is being completed in Sydney, Australia.

 The documentary has involved over two years of work, with the cooperation of many people, including alumni of the school.
 I was able to raise funds to cover the costs of renting cameras, sound and lighting equipment, through the crowd-funding website Indiegogo: https://igg.me/at/IslandSchool50/x